PoojaGadagi08/Microsoft-Interview/README.md

-# Microsoft-Interview
+# Microsoft-Interview🚀
 My first Microsoft Interview Repo.
-This repo includes the question that are asked in my online assesment and in my interview.
+This repo includes the questions that are asked in my online assessment and in my interview.